 To harvest blackberries, gently pick the fruit from the plant, being careful not to damage the new primocanes or new shoots.
 Once harvested, blackberries can be stored in the refrigerator for a couple of days or frozen for later use.

-Blackberry plants are susceptible to a variety of insect pests and fungal diseases, including Japanese beetles and purple blotch.
-To avoid these issues, keep a watchful eye on the plants and consider using natural pest control methods such as neem oil or insecticidal soap.
+Blackberry plants can be susceptible to a variety of insect pests and fungal diseases, such as Japanese beetles and purple blotch.

 There’s nothing better than a hot blackberry pie with ice cream… But there are so many ways to use homegrown blackberries including: